curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 ## **1.1 The Challenge of Mixed Aspect Ratio Galleries**

-Traditional grid layouts represent the most straightforward approach to organizing image galleries, but their simplicity comes at a significant cost: fixed-size cells force images into predetermined dimensions, resulting in aggressive cropping that can destroy composition, remove critical visual elements, or distort the intended framing of the artist.
+Traditional grid layouts represent the most straightforward approach to organising image galleries, but their simplicity comes at a significant cost: fixed-size cells force images into predetermined dimensions, resulting in aggressive cropping that can destroy composition, remove critical visual elements, or distort the intended framing of the artist.
 What should be a showcase becomes a Bed of Procrustes, where artworks are mutilated to fit arbitrary constraints.

 The masonry layout, popularised by Pinterest, attempts to address these limitations by allowing variable heights within columnar structures.
 While this preserves aspect ratios, it introduces new problems: the inherent vertical bias creates a waterfall effect where images flow exclusively downward.
 This architecture particularly disadvantages landscape-oriented artworks—panoramic photographs, wide paintings, and horizontal compositions are compressed into narrow columns, diminishing their visual impact and violating their natural proportions.